ryandkuster/ragnarok/README.md

 Ragnarok is a nextflow-implemented pipeline for rapid genome annotation using multiple lines of evidence.

-At its core, ragnarok performs alignments of RNA evidence in the form of illumina short reads, isoseq long reads, or a combination of the two.
+At its core, ragnarok performs alignments of RNA evidence in the form of illumina short reads, long reads (pacbio/ONT), or a combination of the two.
 Protein alignments are then performed against likely coding sequences.
 Helixer-predicted genes are combined with all RNA and protein-based models (as well as any user-supplied existing annotations) and selectively filtered by Mikado for the best transcript models at overlapping loci.

 <img src=assets/images/ragnarok_nobg.png width="275">